andreasvc/openboek/README.md

 # The OpenBoek corpus

-[OpenBoek](http://andreasvc.github.io/openboek/) is a corpus of public Domain Dutch literature with several layers of linguistic annotations.
+[OpenBoek](http://andreasvc.github.io/openboek/) is a corpus of public domain Dutch literature with several layers of linguistic annotations.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />